for snow? Steamboat gets

 along the way.
 I had heard that Steamboat was tame, family-friendly fall line,

-I was not prepared for how sprawling Steamboat is, 3,668’ vertical, 164 trails
+You are in for a surprise at how sprawling Steamboat is, 3,668’ vertical, 165 trails

 encompassing six peaks, and forests of glades.
 Steamboat’s Maverick is the